 Jen Agans, Ph.D., is a research scientist at Cornell University, where she works to build synergy between youth development research and practice.
 She grew up in youth circus, training with Jackie and Rick Davis beginning in middle school, touring with Circus Smirkus in 2004, and coaching at the Silver Lining Circus Camp from 2005 to 2009 before serving as camp director from 2010 to 2014.
 Jen has been a member of AYCO since 2001, only missed one AYCO festival (2007), and has been bringing her research and evaluation perspective to AYCO/ACE conferences since 2010.

-A founding member of AYCO, Rick’s 30 year career has taken him to Ringling Brothers Circus, Broadway, DisneyWorld, The White House, and tours of 15 countries.
-He is the author of 3 books, and conducts circus school residencies for Circus Smirkus.
-He is also the founder and director of SchoolShows.com, the largest directory of school assembly performers.
+A founding member of AYCO, Rick’s 30 year career took him to Ringling Brothers Circus, Broadway, DisneyWorld, The White House, and tours of 15 countries.
+He was the author of 3 books, and conducted circus school residencies for Circus Smirkus.
+He was also the founder and director of SchoolShows.com, the largest directory of school assembly performers.

 “AYCO started out as a small dream in my heart.
 I knew what I did as the director of Circus Minimus and CircusYoga worked in my communities but longed for connections to others and to see the national landscape of circus.
 An initial query branched out to those I knew, we became a small community of teachers and artists for a few years.
 The first festival in 1999 was designed by my wife Erin Maile O’Keefe.
 We floated it on our credit card at Sailor Circus in Sarasota FL.
 Our organization placed itself firmly on the cultural map with our 2nd festival at Circus Juventas in Minnesota.
 Since then we have grown by leaps and bounds by finding strength in diversity and community.
 Even our dreams are not our own in the circus.
 We must share everything.”